 • We expect participants to come up with a spatial plan for the musicians and the conductor.

-• The work must be feasible in accordance with the applicable government regulations.
-That means a minimum distance of 1.5 meters between the strings and 2 meters between wind instruments and also 2 meters for the conductor.
+• The piece must be feasible in accordance with the applicable government regulations.
+That means a minimum distance of 1,5 meters between the musicians.
 Please note that government regulations are subject to change.
-View the protocol of the KNMO of 8 June 2020.

 • The composition must be suitable for an open air performance.